- vernakalant hydrochloride

 Efficacy in patients with sustained atrial fibrillation, (ACT I and ACT III)

 Primary efficacy endpoint was the proportion of subjects with short duration atrial fibrillation (3 hours to 7 days) who had a treatment-induced conversion of atrial fibrillation to sinus rhythm for a minimum duration of one minute within 90 minutes of first exposure to study drug.
-Efficacy was studied in a total of 390 haemodynamically stable adult patients with short duration atrial fibrillation including patients with hypertension (40.5%), ischaemic heart disease (12.8%), valvular heart disease (9.2%) and CHF (10.8%).
-In these studies treatment with BRINAVESS effectively converted atrial fibrillation to sinus rhythm as compared with placebo (see Table 2).
-Conversion of atrial fibrillation to sinus rhythm occurred rapidly (in responders the median time to conversion was 10 minutes from start of first infusion) and sinus rhythm was maintained through 24 hours (97%).
-The vernakalant dose recommendation is a titrated therapy with two possible dose steps.
+Efficacy was studied in a total of 390 haemodynamically stable adult patients with short duration atrial fibrillation including patients with hypertension (40.5 %), ischaemic heart disease (12.8 %), valvular heart disease (9.2 %) and CHF (10.8 %).
+In these studies treatment with vernakalant effectively converted atrial fibrillation to sinus rhythm as compared with placebo (see Table 2).
+Conversion of atrial fibrillation to sinus rhythm occurred rapidly (in responders the median time to conversion was 10 minutes from start of first infusion) and sinus rhythm was maintained through 24 hours (97 %).
+The vernakalant dose recommendation is a titrated therapy with 2 possible dose steps.
 In the performed clinical studies, the additive effect of the second dose, if any, cannot be independently established.

 Table 2: Conversion of Atrial Fibrillation to Sinus Rhythm in ACT I and ACT III